mikolajkania/genetic-ranker/README.md

 <pre>[query],[document_id]:[expected_position]:[good_enough_position]</pre>

-In *properties.ini* you can define which search engine you want to use: ElasticSearch or Solr.
+In *properties.ini* you can define which search engine you want to use: Elasticsearch or Solr.
 Queries should be defined in *essearcher.py* and *solrsearcher.py* respectively.

 ## Test it yourself